 When it comes to retirement, there are some things that are like chocolate cake.
 In other words, you have to time things properly and do them in moderation to your keep retirement savings happy and balanced.

 You can do one 60-day rollover each year.
 The once-per-year rollover applies to IRA-to-IRA and Roth IRA-to-Roth IRA rollovers.
 For clarity, an IRA rollover occurs when the IRA or Roth IRA custodian issues a check payable to you, the account holder.
 You then have 60 days to redeposit the funds into an IRA or qualified retirement plan.
 Failure to follow the rule means you’re responsible for any taxes and/or penalties.
-A direct transfer is usually a better option because the check is paid directly to the new tax-deferred account.
+A direct transfer is usually a better option because it pays directly to the new tax-deferred account.

 Doing a Roth conversion may seem like a great idea.
 But like that chocolate cake, they can have side effects you didn’t fully anticipate.
+“To Roth or not to Roth” is really a question of when you want a tax break.
 You can’t undo a conversion, so be sure you fully understand the ramifications.
 For example, you pay taxes on money converted from your traditional IRA to a Roth IRA.
 Do you understand how that may affect your taxes?
 Do you understand the impact your age may have on a conversion and required minimum distributions (RMDs)?

 It can be very easy to accidentally break IRA rules concerning self-directed investments.
 For example, you can buy that condominium in Myrtle Beach with your IRA assets.
 You can even rent it out for years and make a profit when you sell it.
 However, allowing your parents to stay at the condo, even if they pay you rent, is seen as self-dealing and is prohibited.
 If you make this mistake, your entire IRA is considered distributed and is no longer qualified.
 Without careful oversight, it can be very easy to accidentally break the transaction rules.
 As a result, the consequences may be significant.